interstar/Patterning-Core/tutorial/sources/Tutorial Part 2.md

   (poly 30 0.9 0 0 {:fill (p-color 150 255 140)})]
  (framed 7 (repeat corner) (repeat edge) centre))
 ----
-Which can be tiled together with grid-layout
+Which can be tiled together with grid

 ----
 :patterning